 Internal links – what are they, exactly?

 Internal links, or internal linking, is a process of building links within a domain, that allow quick and intuitive navigation across the whole website, both for human users as well as search engine crawls.
 Due to a network of internal links, so to speak, the website becomes much more organized; a certain hierarchy of the information contained by the website emerges thanks to them.
 On top of that, internal linking is good for website usability – it clarifies the website navigation for users and robots alike, showing where to click and what for.
 Also, by directing the users to specific landing pages, optimized for conversion, a correct internal linking structure keeps the bounce rate low.
-Intuitive and issue-free website browsing mechanisms result in users taking their time to experience your website, and explore its layers and subpages.
+Intuitive and issue-free website browsing mechanisms result in users taking their time to experience your website, and explore its layers and pages.

 Proper internal linking structure planning and implementation is the key to a stunning first impression and further positive reception of the site by customers and robots.
 This, in turn, will increase the search results rankings, organic traffic volume and, as a consequence, ROI.